RubenHaisma/pulsecode/db-setup.md

-# PostgreSQL Setup for PulseCode
+# PostgreSQL Setup for CloutNest

 This project now uses PostgreSQL instead of MongoDB.
 Follow these steps to set up your local environment.